Which place is cheaper, Brussels or Leiden?

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 Both Brussels and Leiden during the summer are popular places to visit.
+Many visitors come to Leiden in the summer for the family-friendly experiences.
 Furthermore, most visitors come to Brussels for the city activities and the family-friendly experiences during these months.

 In the summer, Leiden is around the same temperature as Brussels.
 Typically, the summer temperatures in Leiden in July average around 17°C (62°F), and Brussels averages at about 18°C (65°F).